 How to Smoke Pork Loin

-- Prep and Season (1 to 2 days in advance): Trim off excess fat and silver skin from the loin.
+- Prep and Season (1 to 2 days in advance): Trim off excess fat and remove any silver skin from the loin.
 If the fat cap is on it, great!
-Score it with a ¼" crosshatch pattern and it will get melty delicious.
-Drizzle on some canola oil and season with Kosher salt and a sweet dry rub.
+Score it with a ¼" crosshatch pattern on the fat side and it will get melty delicious.
+Drizzle on some canola oil and season with Kosher salt (a dry brine) and a sweet dry rub.
 Cover and refrigerate.

 - Remove the pork from the refrigerator to temper for 30 minutes prior to cooking.
 Insert a remote probe thermometer into the side of the roast to remotely monitor the internal temp and know exactly when it's done without having to open the lid.